 Newsletter analytics

-Leave us feedback
+Leave us feedbackÂ

-We would love to know more about your Outlook newsletters experience!
+We would love to know more about your Outlook Newsletters experience!
 Use the in-app feedback in Outlook at Help > Feedback to let us know how we're doing or report any issues you find.
 Select the option to Collect logs for feedback as this includes diagnostics that will help us investigate.